 Routine maintenance includes cleaning the lenses to avoid blurry footage, checking connections to prevent disruptions, and keeping software updated to maintain functionality and compatibility with newer technology.
 A consistent maintenance schedule helps extend the life of your equipment and keeps your surveillance system operating efficiently.

 Staying informed about the latest security technology advancements can also provide improvement opportunities.
-AI-powered cameras, facial recognition features, and smart system integrations are just a few innovations that can enhance the capabilities of your security setup.
-Monitoring these trends allows you to identify upgrades that align with your business’s needs.
+Artificial intelligence (AI)-powered cameras, facial recognition features, and smart system integrations are just a few innovations that can enhance the capabilities of your security setup.
+Monitoring these trends allows you to identify upgrades that align with your business’s needs and help future-proof your security.